Natenom/mumo-maxusers/README.md

 - Allow for groups to be exempted from enforcement on channels based on the group/acl applied to the channel.
 Can override the exception on each channel if you wish.

 This module should be considered beta for the moment, but is currently being actively used/tested.

+Some documentation about this module can be found at https://wiki.natenom.com/w/Mumble_Moderator/MaxUsers